VictorioMaculan/Blackjack-DiscordBot/README.md

 * ``bj leave_table`` -> Leaves the current table.
 * ``bj kick [Nickname]`` -> Kicks [Nickname] out of your table

-A "table" is like a real-life blackjack table, you can add up to seven people to it, each player will receive their cards and have their turn. **You can only have one table per channel**.
+A "table" is like a real-life blackjack table, you can add up to seven people to it, each player will receive their cards and have their turn. **You can only have one table per channel, and it'll be deleted after 5 minutes of inactivity**.

 ## ⚠️ Disclaimer
 Gambling is not cool, you can get [addicted to it](https://en.wikipedia.org/wiki/Problem_gambling) or get in big trouble.
-Also, in some countries gambling is ilegal, that includes [Brazil](https://pt.wikipedia.org/wiki/Jogos_de_apostas_no_Brasil) (The country where I live in).
+Also, in some countries gambling is ilegal, that includes [Brazil](https://pt.wikipedia.org/wiki/Jogos_de_apostas_no_Brasil) (The country that I live in).

 Thinking about all that, instead of implementing a betting system, I implemented a "Wins" system, so, everytime you win a Blackjack game, you receive a "Win Point". **The Split or Double action modify the amount of "Win Points" you receive.**